Overview

 Configuration

-COUNSEL_MTLS_CA_CERT is set but COUNSEL_TLS_CERT or COUNSEL_TLS_KEY is missing, the server logs a fatal error and exits.
+VANE_MTLS_CA_CERT is set but VANE_TLS_CERT or VANE_TLS_KEY is missing, the server logs a fatal error and exits.

 How authentication works